Cluster Headache Market

 Market expansion is supported by increased diagnosis, rising awareness, and technological innovations.
 A 40% increase in research funding for neurological pain disorders has accelerated the development of novel therapies.
 Furthermore, the integration of digital health platforms for symptom monitoring and treatment optimization is transforming patient experiences and propelling the cluster headache market forward.

-- In June 2021, AstraZeneca announced that it had entered an agreement with Grünenthal for the global rights to Zomig (zolmitriptan)outside Japan.
-Zomigis is indicated for the acute treatment of migraines and cluster headaches, an area of medicine outside AstraZeneca’s strategic focus.
+- In June 2021, AstraZeneca announced an agreement with Grünenthal for the rights to Zomig (zolmitriptan) outside Japan.
+Zomig is used for the acute treatment of migraines and cluster headaches, an area that lies outside AstraZeneca’s core strategic focus.

-- In May 2021, Unity HA announced that the USAFood and Drug Administration (FDA) had granted Breakthrough Device Designation to the Pulsante SPG Microstimulator System for the treatment of acute pain associated with chronic cluster headaches.
+- In May 2021, Unity HA announced that the U.S. Food and Drug Administration (FDA) had granted Breakthrough Device Designation to the Pulsante SPG Microstimulator System.
+This recognition supports its development for treating acute pain linked to chronic cluster headaches, highlighting its potential to advance patient care.

 Cluster Headache Market Segment Analysis

-In this report, the Cluster Headache Market has been segmented by Type, Drug Type, Route of Administration, Distribution Channels and Geography.
+In this report, the Cluster Headache Market has been segmented by Drug Class, Distribution Channel, Type and Geography.

 Cluster Headache Market, Segmentation by Type